huahaiy/talks/conj2018/PITCHME.md

 - Juji is used by business users to create chatbot.
 They interact with a Web based graphical user interface to create content and configure options for their bot
-- These user configurations are stored in Postgresql
+- These user configurations are stored in Postgres
-- A code generator takes the bot configuration and generate our DSL
+- A code generator takes the bot configuration and generates REP code
-- Business users can also work directly with the DSL in an online IDE
+- Business users can also work directly with REP code in an online IDE
 - The generated code and chat management information are stored in Datomic
 - When an end user starts a chat, if the script corresponding to the chat has not been compiled, the system will fetch the script and compile it.
 The